VTS

 What does this mean for shipping?

-In addition, an overview of the revised sector layout and VTS communication arrangements will be available on our website.
-We ask all waterway users to prepare well for these changes and carefully review the updated sector layout.
-The new layout is expected to take effect on 30 September 2025.
+We kindly ask all waterway users to prepare for these changes and review the updated sector layout carefully.
+The new layout is expected to take effect on 30 September 2025 at 06:00 AM.

 Stay informed